mattytrentini/micropython_workshop/pages/shields/buzzer.rst

 A couple of the numbers in here may seem a tad arbitrary, so lets explain them a bit better.

-We used a frequency of 1000 because the buzzer has a peak frequency response between 1 and 3 kHz -- this is the area where it provides the best results.
+We used a frequency of 1047 because this is a nice "C" note and the buzzer has a peak frequency response between 1 and 3 kHz -- this is the area where it provides the best results.
 It will still work outside this range however!

-We used a duty cycle of 10 to reduce the volume of the sound output.
+We used a duty cycle of 50 to reduce the volume of the sound output.
 Peak volume is at 50% duty cycle (setting of ~512), however due to the logarithmic nature of sound, we only need a small amount of this to make a relatively loud buzz.
 Because the buzzer generates sounds by alternating the